The Economy

 Accommodation facilities in Barbados include a wide range of hotels, apartments, luxury villas, cottages, and beach houses.
 Barbados receives just over one million visitors per year, with cruise ship arrivals narrowly surpassing long-stay arrivals in recent years.

-Low tax rates, double taxation agreements and exchange of information treaties, have provided Barbados with an ideal environment for its development into a major international business and financial services centre.
+Competitive tax rates, double taxation agreements and exchange of information treaties, have provided Barbados with an ideal environment for its development into a major global business and financial services centre.
 The key components of this sector are the banking and financial institutions and other global services and trading businesses.

 The manufacturing sector comprises mainly of light industry which includes the production of cement blocks, clay tiles, garments and textiles, paint, paper products, furniture, electronic components, chemicals, edible oils, soap, and food products.